argentsea/docfx/tutorials/setup.md

 ﻿# ArgentSea Setup

+ArgnetSea is a .NET Standard application, which means it should work with .NET Core, Xamarin, and the .NET Framework 4.6.1 or higher.
+However, ArgentSea depends on services provided by .NET Core — like logging and dependency injection — that may require coercion in the other environments.
+Because data sharded is so difficult to add to an existing application, the assumption is that consumers would be new applications created using .Net Core.

 ## NuGet Package

 The first, obvious step is to add a reference to the relevant ArgentSea NuGet package.
 Currently, this is not available as we are finalizing code before springing for a code signing certificate (which is necessary for publishing a NuGet package).